Signature-based algorithms for Gr{\"o}bner bases over Tate algebras: Implementation

 \section{Implementation}

-We have implemented both the PoTe and VaPoTe algorithms in SageMath\footnote{\url{https://trac.sagemath.org/ticket/28777}}.
+We have implemented both the PoTe and VaPoTe algorithms in \sage\footnote{\url{https://trac.sagemath.org/ticket/28777}}.
 Our implementation includes the following optimization: at the end of the loop (\emph{i.e.} after line~\ref{line:updateGB}), we minimize and reduce the current GB in construction.
 This operation is allowed since all signatures are discarded after each iteration of the loop.
 Similarly, we reduce each new series $f$ popped from $Q$ on line~\ref{line:popf} before proceeding it.
-These ideas were explored in the algorithm \hbox{F5-C}~\cite{EP10} and, as mentionned before, were one of the main motivations for adopting an incremental point of view.
+These ideas were explored in the algorithm \hbox{F5-C}~\cite{EP10} and, as mentioned before, were one of the main motivations for adopting an incremental point of view.

 Our implementation is also able to compute GB of ideals in $\KX$.
 For this, we simply use a reduction (for no extra cost) to the case of $\KzX$ (see~\cite[Proposition 2.23]{CVV}).
-We also make monic the signatures in $S$ after each iteration of the main loop; in the PoTe algorithm, this renormalization gives a stronger cover criterion and thus improves the performances.
+We also normalize the signatures in $S$ to be monic after each iteration of the main loop; in the PoTe algorithm, this renormalization gives a stronger cover criterion and thus improves the performances.

-As mentionned in Section~\ref{sec:vapote-algorithm}, Algorithm~\ref{algo:VaPoTe} remains correct if the reductions are interrupted as soon as the valuation rises.
+As mentioned in Section~\ref{sec:vapote-algorithm}, Algorithm~\ref{algo:VaPoTe} remains correct if the reductions are interrupted as soon as the valuation rises.
 This can be done in the reduction step before processing the next $f$, before adding elements to the SGB, as well as in the inter-reduction step.
 Delaying reductions could be interesting, for instance, if the input ideal is saturated: indeed, in this case, the algorithm never considers elements with positive valuation and delayed reductions do not need to be done afterwards.
 On the other hand, performing more reductions earlier leads to shorter reducers and potentially faster reductions later.
 In practice, in our current implementation, we have observed all possible scenarios: interrupting the reductions can make the computation faster, slower, or not make any significant difference.